The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 The growth was not limited to players on the field.
 FIFA required the United States to establish a Division 1 professional league as a condition of hosting the 1994 tournament.
 Major League Soccer was formally incorporated in 1995 and kicked off its inaugural season on April 6, 1996 with 10 teams.
 Women's college soccer programs grew from 318 in 1991 to 959 by 2009, a 201% increase that tracked directly with youth club expansion across the country (NCAA).

-Why 2026 Will Be Bigger
+Why 2026 Was Bigger Than 1994

 Second, the Hispanic and Latino population in the United States has grown dramatically since 1994.
 There are now more than 65 million Hispanic Americans, compared to roughly 27 million in 1994 (U.S. Census Bureau).
 Soccer is deeply embedded in Latino culture: 43% of Hispanic soccer fans discovered the sport before age 10, and 64% still actively play (FOR Soccer).
-A McKinsey Institute study found that 44% of US Latinos plan to follow the 2026 World Cup, the highest engagement rate of any demographic group.
+A McKinsey Institute study found that 44% of US Latinos planned to follow the 2026 World Cup, the highest engagement rate of any demographic group.

 The Numbers Right Now: 2025-2026 Baseline